UOSnetwork/uos.docs/uosBPubuntu.md

 For example, `123example345` meets the convention requirements.

-Prepare the information that you will need to provide to the UOS developers:
+Prepare the information that you will need to provide to the U°OS developers:

 * Your preferred account name
 * Your Owner public key